Last Updated on November 5, 2020 by laurenpacek

 - 2 cups mini marshmallows

-In a small bowl, combine the graham cracker crumbs, brown sugar, vanilla extract, and melted butter.
+- In a small bowl, combine the graham cracker crumbs, brown sugar, vanilla extract, and melted butter.
 Press the crust into the bottom of the springform pan and halfway up the sides.
-Sprinkle the mini chocolate chips and min marshmallows across the bottom of the crust.
+Sprinkle the mini chocolate chips and mini marshmallows across the bottom of the crust.
 Set aside.

-To avoid having the top of the cheesecake crack during baking, you’ll want to use a water bath.
-To do this, you’ll set the springform pan inside of a roasting pan or some other oven safe baking pan etc. that is larger than your springform pan.
-Add water to the roasting pan/whatever you’re using so that it comes halfway up the sides of the springform pan.
+- To avoid having the top of the cheesecake crack during baking, set the springform pan inside of an oven safe baking pan that is larger than your springform pan.
+Add water to the baking pan so that it comes halfway up the sides of the springform pan.